Another in a series of “Ask Acadia on My Mind!” Q&As

 I will be there in early November.
 Are there any specific areas to set up my telescope at night.
 Thank you.
 Les

 You must be an avid stargazer to come to Acadia National Park in November!
-While it’ll be chilly this time of year, there will be fewer people – but just as many constellations for stargazing in Acadia, and the possibility of even more special celestial events than usual the next week or so.
+While it’ll be chilly this time of year, there will be fewer people – but just as many constellations for stargazing in Acadia, and the possibility of even more special celestial events than usual when the Northern Lights are visible from about November to February.

 Through Nov.
 12, it may be possible to see the aurora borealis, or Northern Lights, in Acadia, although reports from last night, Nov.
 3, suggest it’s not as brilliant a show as it was earlier in the year.
 The shimmering lights created by the geomagnetic storm may even be visible as far south as Virginia and West Virginia, in locations far away from city lights and under clear night skies, according to AccuWeather.